Compendium solar spectrum formation: NLS+NLW+NLT: Oslo simulations

 \section{NLS+NLW+NLT:~ Oslo simulations}

 NLT is the current frontier in solar spectrum interpretation, not just in underlying MHD phenomena as the Carlsson-Stein shocks (\rrref{endnote}{note:4pdiagrams}) but also by not assuming SE in spectrum synthesis.
-Anything you see may not be so much how it appears now but rather what it was before.\footnote{Outdoors example: airliner contrails on our sky signify that aircraft engines passed before.
-If you don't know that aircraft exist you may have a problem to explain white clouds appearing in long isolated crisscrossing lines.}
+Anything you see may not be so much how it appears now but rather what happened before.\footnote{Outdoors example: airliner contrails signify that aircraft engines passed before.
+If you don't know that aircraft exist you may have to invoke \href{https://robrutten.nl/robshots/lgm-roswell.jpg}{Roswell flying saucers} to explain long white fibrils on our sky.}

 The key publications I summarize here are the 1D(t) HD RADYN analysis of acoustic shocks by \citetads{2002ApJ...572..626C} and the 2D(t) MHD Stagger simulation of network and internetwork shocks by \citetads{2007A&A...473..625L}.
 The first showcases the physics, the second demonstrates the effects.
 Neither includes spectrum synthesis but the hydrogen rate analyses of the first and the hydrogen population results of the second make these classics of solar spectrum formation.